-The rise of DIY shows and the trend of turning backyards into outside rooms has led to hardscaping (with a few plants on the side) replacing the humble lawn.
+The rise of DIY shows and the trend of turning backyards into outside living areas has led to hardscaping (with a few plants on the side) replacing the humble lawn.

 Hardscaping is typically installed in the early stages of landscaping, although many hardscape elements can be added at any time.
 These elements will cost considerably more than the cost to establish a lawn and, depending on your plant selection, garden beds.

 Over time, though, if you factor in the cost of fertiliser, herbicides and lawn care tools such as mowers and whipper snippers necessary to maintain a lawn, the cost of a lawn increases.

 Both will be an investment into your home and lifestyle, which most homeowners agree is worth the cost for the enjoyment received in return.

 So, unless you have the time and skills to DIY, will require an expert landscaper to install, adding to your budget.

 Most hardscape elements, such as walkways, walls and patios, require minimal care after they are installed, while other elements, such as ponds and pools, require frequent care and maintenance.
 Depending on the species of grass you plant or install, lawns are usually lower maintenance than a pool.
 However, regular tasks are required to ensure a healthy lawn, such as mowing, fertilising and weed eradication.

 Does your property offer future subdividing or development opportunities?

 If your entire outdoors is hardscaped (e.g. paved or concreted over) it will all need to be torn up in order to develop, adding extra cost and hassle.